optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_specify_algorithm_and_algo_options.rst

     - **theta2** (float): Threshold for adding the current x candidate to the model.
       Argument to get_interpolation_matrices_residual_model().
 Default is 1e-4.
     - **trustregion_threshold_successful** (float): First threshold for accepting the solution vector of the subproblem as the best x candidate.
 Default is 0.
     - **trustregion_threshold_very_successful** (float): Second threshold for accepting the solution vector of the subproblem as the best x candidate.
 Default is 0.1.
     - **c1** (float): Treshold for accepting the norm of our current x candidate.
       Function argument to find_affine_points() for the case where input array *model_improving_points* is zero.
     - **c2** (int): Treshold for accepting the norm of our current x candidate.
       Equal to 10 by default.
 Argument to find_affine_points() in case the input array *model_improving_points* is not zero.
-    - **trustregion_subproblem_solver** (str): Scipy minimizer employed to solve the subproblem.
-Currently, three bound-constraint minimizers are supported:
+    - **trustregion_subproblem_solver** (str): Solver to use for the trust-region subproblem.
+Two internal solvers are supported:
-        - "trust-constr" (default)
-        - "L-BFGS-B"
-        - "SLSQP"
+        - "bntr": Bounded Newton Trust-Region (default, supports bound constraints)
+        - "gqtpar": (does not support bound constraints)
     - **trustregion_subproblem_options** (dict): Options dictionary containing
       stopping criteria for the subproblem.
 These are the tolerance levels:
       "ftol", "xtol", and "gtol".
 None of them have to be specified by default,